 Build a roll or grab the chirashi, and use the gluten-free soy sauce that is standard here, not a special request.
 The spicy tuna and the salmon avocado are the reliable orders.

 The owner is celiac and runs the counter 100% gluten-free, sauces and all, with certification in the works.
-That means the soy sauce, the most common hidden-gluten trap in sushi, is safe by default.
-It's a quick, casual counter, good for a fast safe lunch.
+That means the soy sauce, the most common hidden-gluten trap in sushi, is gluten-free by default.
+It's a quick, casual counter, good for a fast lunch.

 Grain bowls, a burger on a gluten-free bun, and a real breakfast menu, all built on whole ingredients.
 The bowls are the move, and the bone broth is the sleeper order.

 A Toronto health-food name that opened its first New York kitchen in NoMad, run 100% gluten-free and also free of refined sugar and seed oils.
-The whole menu is safe, so it's an easy weekday lunch where you never have to interrogate the staff.
+The whole menu is gluten-free, which makes it an easy weekday lunch.
 Counter service, quick in and out.

 An Ancient Grain bagel, kettle-boiled the real way, with the scallion cream cheese.
 One reviewer who ate his way through 202 NYC bagel shops ranked this the third-best bagel in the whole city, gluten or not.
 The black-and-white cookie and the babka are the other reasons people cross the park.

 Orly Gottesman built the gluten-free flour blend herself after her husband was diagnosed celiac, then opened the shop.
-The entire place is gluten-free and nut-free (and kosher), so you order off the full menu and ask zero questions.
+The entire place is gluten-free and nut-free (and kosher), so the full menu starts from a dedicated setup.
 Go on a weekend morning and freeze a dozen for later.

 The donuts are the headline, but the Lamingtons (coconut-coated cake squares) are the thing nobody expects to find gluten-free.
 Whatever's in the case that day is fair game.